Fellowship Opportunity: Building Capital

 Applicants must be able to dedicate approximately 40 hours per month for the Fellowship for a year-long period beginning July 2022.
 Eligible candidates are individuals with 3+ years of professional experience conducting research, developing programs, and producing written material for general audiences.
 Students are not eligible to apply, except for Ph.D. candidates who meet the Fellowship qualifications.

-All applicants must, at the time of their application, have the legal ability to work in the United States and must reside in the New York City area for in-person meetings.
+All applicants must, at the time of their application and throughout the Fellowship, have the legal ability to work in the United States and must reside in the New York City area for in-person meetings.

 Open House New York encourages candidates from any and all backgrounds, nationalities, ethnicities, gender identities, and lived experiences to apply, particularly applicants who are from historically underrepresented and underinvested communities.
 We are an organization that is committed to diversity, equity, access, and inclusion in all aspects of our work, most importantly our team.

 The Fellow will play a critical role in content creation for the Building Capital series by leading research and program development and supporting stakeholder engagement.